Ferdinand Topacio: Civic and professional activities

+On March 12, 2026, Topacio had a disciplinary complaint filed against him by Rep. Sarah Elago following the former's remarks about the latter, which were done on March 5, 2026, during the segment "Yes Yes Yo Topacio!" (stylized in capital letters) in DWIZ News.
+In the segment, Topacio defended Rep. Bong Suntay's statements about Anne Curtis two days prior, noting that Suntay was only against criminalizing thoughts, even sexual thoughts (pagnanasa), and adding that he also once had sexual thoughts when he "smelled Sarah Elago during a DOJ hearing".
+If the complaint is successful, Topacio may face disbarment for his remarks; despite this, Topacio has remained unfazed about the possibility.

 Personal life

 Topacio married Dinnah Cureg Aguila of Batangas and Isabela on July 14, 1997.
 His wife is a judge of the Regional Trial Court in Manila, Branch 42.

 He was a member of the Iglesia ni Cristo (INC; English: Church of Christ).
 He was born and raised Aglipayan before converting to INC.

 Topacio had hung in his office wall a portrait of Adolf Hitler, whom he regards as a leader who improved Germany and "one of the most misunderstood historical figures" in the world while denying his role in the Holocaust. but he has clarified however, in a New York Times interview that he does not idolize the late dictator.

 A man married to a woman, Topacio says he is an "honorary gay" when asked to clarify about his sexuality and has told that he is okay of being assumed as bakla since there is "nothing wrong on being gay".
 However, he has used faggot as a slur against then Presidential Communications Development and Strategic Planning Office (PCDSPO) undersecretary Manuel Quezon III in 2012 on his blog.